alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/done-pages.md

 + capture satisfaction and comments
 + allow measurement of KPIs for the performance dashboard

-Contact the mainstream business as usual content team via Zendesk to ask for a done page when you ask for your [start page](https://www.gov.uk/service-manual/user-centred-design/resources/patterns/start-pages).
+Contact the mainstream business as usual content team via the [GOV.UK Support form](https://support.production.alphagov.co.uk/new_feature_request/new) to ask for a done page when you ask for your [start page](https://www.gov.uk/service-manual/user-centred-design/resources/patterns/start-pages).
 You should do this close to your beta launch.